plone/plone.app.caching/README.txt

   the results of certain functions in RAM.
 For example, some viewlets and portlets cache their rendered output in RAM for a time, alleviating the need to calculate them every time.
-* Some caching operations may cache an entire response in memory.
-A caching interceptor can then return the cached version provided it is valid.
+* Some caching operations may cache an entire response in memory, so that they can later intercept the request to return a cached response..

 Caching in RAM in Zope is not as efficient as caching in a proxy, for a number of reasons: